At a Glance

 Intent path is an interactive visualization that groups specific customer behaviors together, based on that individual's intent.
 It is overlaid on the Interactive Path Flow (IPF) and evaluates the web elements users engage with.

 - Select the Intent tab on any task-based question to view the top behaviors.
 Observe a single individual and draw insights about their behaviors as they progress through a web experience, including web-based prototypes, mobile apps, and web pages.

-Intent path, as well as sentiment path, are available on Ultimate and Premium subscriptions.
+- Intent path, as well as sentiment path, are available on Ultimate and Premium subscriptions.

 Intent Path: How It Works

-Find the intent path feature when you navigate to the Metrics tab of a test with a task-based question.
+Find the intent path feature when you navigate to the Metrics tab of a test with a task-based question where an Interactive Path Flow has been generated.
 Selecting the Intent tab shows an overlay on the Interactive Path Flow, grouping and summarizing the behavior of each individual who took the test.

 |Help & settings||Create & modify||Finish & save||Organization|

-Clicking on that same intent will bring up the click map for that screen below the Interactive Path Flow diagram, allowing you to watch the clip for particular individuals completing the task.
+2. Clicking on that same intent will bring up the click map for that screen below the Interactive Path Flow diagram, allowing you to watch the clip for particular individuals completing the task.

 To get the most out of intent path, keep these things in mind:

 - Create clear objectives for individuals when writing your tasks (for example, “Find sunglasses that cost less than 20 Euros”).
 Random exploration of a web experience will not yield as useful an Interactive Path Flow diagram.